The PMAC Method

 PMBOK 7 Performance Domains.
 The exact rubric.

-The PMAC Method’s quality gate operationalizes PMBOK’s eight Performance Domains as the rubric for evaluating every artifact produced.
+The pipeline’s quality gate operationalizes PMBOK’s eight Performance Domains as the rubric for evaluating every artifact produced.
 Each domain decomposes into observable sub-criteria.
 Weights derive from PMI Pulse of the Profession 2024 failure-cause analysis.

 Stakeholders